The Battle of the Somme Cinema performance with live orchestral music Music: Laura Rossi Photo: Laura Rossi

 - selections from shows (Bernstein, Rodgers, Loewe)

-- recent and contemporary music (Malcolm Arnold, William Walton, Derek Bourgeois)
+- recent and contemporary music (Malcolm Arnold, Laura Rossi, Nigel Hess)

-Guest soloists have performed at the CCO’s concerts over the years, including the opera singer Ian Wallace, for many years the orchestra’s President.
+Guest soloists have performed in our concerts over the years, including the opera singer Ian Wallace, for many years the orchestra’s President.